ireaneus/CDI/docs/ChurchHistory/CHS16Assignment.md

 - There was much discussion about the order of events related to a person experiencing God’s grace and salvation.
 - This ordering is about God’s working, not about our completion of a series of steps.
 - I have included, in your notes, a chart that shows the “order of salvation” from five perspectives: Calvinism, Modified Calvinism, Classical Arminian/Wesleyan, Lutheran and Catholic.
-- Those wishing to sustain an idea of sequential order in salvation appeal to a variety of Scriptures, especially, Romans 8:29-30, “For those whom He foreknew He also predestined to become conformed to the image of His Son, so that He would be the firstborn among many brethren and these whom He predestined, He also called and these whom He called, He also justified and these whom He justified, He also glorified.”
+- Those wishing to sustain an idea of sequential order in salvation appeal to a variety of Scriptures, especially, **Romans 8:29-30**, *“For those whom He foreknew He also predestined to become conformed to the image of His Son, so that He would be the firstborn among many brethren and these whom He predestined, He also called and these whom He called, He also justified and these whom He justified, He also glorified.”*
 - However, when we compare the various lists in our chart, with the Scriptures, there seems to be some gaps or perhaps dyslexia in the order?
 - Some theologians have criticized the idea of an order of salvation.
-- They think that we run the risk of "psychologizing" salvation and that we do not do justice to the fullness of salvation by trying to determine the order or timing in the process.
+- They think that we run the risk of *"psychologizing"* salvation and that we do not do justice to the fullness of salvation by trying to determine the order or timing in the process.
 - The concept of an ordered sequence of the doctrine of salvation was an important part of the construction of the Westminster Confession.
 - In addition, some have observed that Christians cannot avoid thinking about the particular elements of salvation and the order in which they are experienced.
 This is the way humans operate.
-- Perhaps we should consider, Deut 29:29 – “The secret things belong to the LORD our God, but the things revealed belong to us and to our sons forever, that we may observe all the words of this law.”
+- Perhaps we should consider, **Deut 29:29** – *“The secret things belong to the LORD our God, but the things revealed belong to us and to our sons forever, that we may observe all the words of this law.”*
 - Let us beware of speculation and take our stand on the sure foundation of God’s Word.

 **To Consider**